352 pp., 6.125 x 9.25, 3 halftones, 2 graphs, 17 tables, notes, bibl., index

 About the Author

-Adam Malka is assistant professor of history at the University at Buffalo, SUNY.
+Adam Malka is associate professor of history at the University of Oklahoma.

 For more information about Adam Malka, visit the Author Page.